platformsh/config-reader-go/README.md

 ### Create a config object

-There are two separate contructor functions depending on whether you intend to be in a build environment or runtime environment.
+There are two separate constructor functions depending on whether you intend to be in a build environment or runtime environment.

 ```go
 // In a build hook, run: